-According to the first paragraph, the acceptance period for the offer must be not less than three weeks (or, in respect of offers covered by Part IV, four weeks) and not more than 10 weeks.
-The acceptance period may not start to run until the offer document has been published.
+According to the first paragraph, the acceptance period for the offer must be not less than three weeks (or, in respect of offers covered by Part III, four weeks) and not more than 10 weeks.
+The acceptance period may not start to run until the offer document has been published in the manner specified in the FITA.
 The rule does not stipulate a deadline by which the acceptance period must start to run.
 In keeping with, inter alia, the principle stated in the introduction to the rules that an offer may not prevent the company from conducting its business for a period that is longer than reasonable, the acceptance period should usually start to run close to publication of the offer document, but the circumstances in a specific case may be such that it is justifiable for the acceptance period to start to run at a later date.